greggersaurus/OpenSteamController/Jingle/README.md

 TODO: mention changing packed data in firmware, or changing assembly to read blob from previously empty section of firmware that we fill in with custom data

+For Firmware vcf_wired_controller_d0g_57bf5c10.bin:
+	(uint32_t*)0x000065d0 Stores how many bytes are in default Jingle Data (i.e. 0x3fa or 0x400) (uint32_t*)0x000065d4 Stores location of where Jingle Data resides (i.e. 0x100003b8, which could be changed to address in flash that we fill with custom data...?)

 ### Approach

+1. Modify default Jingle Data read from firmware
+    1. Not Great: data is packed into firmware (i.e. all 0 bytes/words are not actually in firmware, but handled upon read in) and this is another level to understand (and which may not be consistent with never versions)
+1. Modify firmware to read default Jingle Data from different location
+    1. Create Jingle Data blob (unpacked)
+    1. Write into unused section of firmware
+        1. Assumes we can detect unused section
+        1. Assumes contiguous 0x400 byte of unused space
+    1. Modify copy to 0x10001200 to read from flash instead of RAM
+        1. Will this actually work?

 ### Risks